-SHP are asked to note that the policy proposal contains appropriate safeguards.
+Executive are asked to note that the policy proposal contains appropriate safeguards for vulnerable statutorily homeless households.
 These are embedded in the Localism Act, as well as within further secondary legislation that accompany the main changes.
-These ensure that Private Rented Sector Offers afford suitable and settled accommodation.
+These ensure that Private Rented Sector Offers provide suitable and settled accommodation.